IAmJonoBo/Emperator/docs/reference/contract-spec.md

 | `contract/exemptions.yaml` | Optional registry of approved waivers with owner, expiry, and mitigation notes.                   |
 | `contract/README.md`       | Human-readable change log, review checklist, and links to external standards.                     |

+> **Current status:** Rule generators and contract-aware assets remain planned work. `contract/generators/` and `contract/generated/` presently contain scaffolding only; Semgrep and CodeQL packs described in Sprint 4 have not been produced yet.

 ## Protobuf schemas {#protobuf-schemas}

 - Store `.proto` files either under `contract/api/` or the service repository’s source tree and reference them from the contract via relative paths.